090988ansarikashif/hello-world/database-structure.md

 | password    |                  | salted and hashed                         |
 | is_admin    |                  | finer right system would be more flexibel |

+Or we could bypass the users table, and use only a login/pass described in settings.yml.
+Anyway, there would be no sensible data accessible through the admin page, only configuration and maybe more stats.

 #### Engines

 We should have a way of having every info on every search engines directly in base